-Handling your money is not as difficult as it seems and can easily be done.
+Handling your money is not as difficult as it seems.
 Your job is educating yourself on the couple of "must know" acronyms so that you can wade through water and get to the good stuff.
-Here are 4 commonly used finance acronyms you need to know to handle your money better.
+Here are four commonly used finance acronyms you need to know to handle your money better.

 APR is Annual Percentage Rate.
-This is the annual rate charged to YOU by a credit card company or other loan issuer.
-You are charged because you are borrowing money from a company to cover a cost (home, creditors, car) etc. Loans can be offered as a fixed APR or as a variable APR.
+The annual percentage rate is the yearly rate charged to you by a credit card company or other loan issuers.
+When you borrow money to cover a cost such as your home, consumer purchases, or car, this rate takes effect.
+Loans can be offered as a fixed APR or as a variable APR.
 Fixed means the loan rate (ex: 3%) does not change over the lifetime of the loan.
-So, if you have a fixed 3% loan you will pay that until your debt is completely paid off.
+So, if you have a fixed 3% loan, you will pay that until your debt is ultimately paid off.
 Variable APR means the interest rate may change.
 So, if you have a 3% APR the company can change that to a 5% APR or higher.

 ROI is Return on Investment.
-This is the return is referenced as a percentage (positive or negative) from an investment.
-This is relative to the cost that you paid for the investment.
+ROI is the return referenced as a percentage (positive or negative) from an investment.
+The return on investment is relative to the cost that you paid for the investment.

-So, if you invested $1,000 in a business and a year later you sold your shares for $1,200, your return would be 20%.
+For example, if you invested $1,000 in a business and a year later you sold your shares for $1,200, your return would be 20%.
 This is a simple calculation that is frequently referenced to establish if something is a "good" or a "bad" investment.
 This equation does have its limitations and does not factor into the equation time.
-Keep in mind, the average stock market return is 7%.
+Keep in mind; the average stock market return is 7-8%.

 What acronyms do you have difficulty understanding?